damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 As per the game's rules, the players have to decide manually what leader cards they want to keep for the match's duration.

-The client will be sent the IDs of the leader cards they can choose from, and will send back a subset of them.
+The client is sent the IDs of the leader cards they can choose from, and will send back a subset of them.

 Errors related to this action are:
 1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is already concluded)